Skip to main content

 Sign InTry a scan

-A Chinese blue and white porcelain meiping vase decorated with a large imperial dragon and waves, dating to approximately 1500.
+Blue and white porcelain meiping vase decorated with a large dragon and wave motifs.

 Estimated value